 - Potassium Nitrate

 1. Nutricote fertilizer is granulated, and the granules are coated with a chemical release agent incorporated into a thermoplastic resin shell.
-Nutricote is what the professional grow uses and REALLY WORKS.
+Nutricote fertilizer (Amazon) is what many professional growers use because it REALLY WORKS.

 2. Nutri-Pak style fertilizer was created by the University of Wisconsin.
-This type of product consists of a balanced nutrient solution contained in small, plastic packages which are intended to be dropped into the planting hole when new plants are introduced to the garden.
+This type of product consists of a balanced nutrient solution contained in small, plastic packages that are intended to be dropped into the planting hole (perfect for root development) when new plants are introduced to the garden.